 Etsy (ETSY) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the online crafts marketplace had lost 9.31% over the past month.
-This has lagged the Computer and Technology sector's loss of 5.52% and the S&P 500's loss of 5.02% in that time.
+Heading into today, shares of the online crafts marketplace had lost 1.46% over the past month, outpacing the Computer and Technology sector's loss of 5.53% and the S&P 500's loss of 4.83% in that time.

-Wall Street will be looking for positivity from ETSY as it approaches its next earnings report date.
-On that day, ETSY is projected to report earnings of $0.58 per share, which would represent year-over-year growth of 383.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $414.86 million, up 109.58% from the year-ago period.
+ETSY will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.58, up 383.33% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $414.86 million, up 109.58% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.07 per share and revenue of $1.51 billion.
 These totals would mark changes of +172.37% and +84.95%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for ETSY.
+Investors might also notice recent changes to analyst estimates for ETSY.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.64% higher.
 ETSY is currently a Zacks Rank #2 (Buy).

-Investors should also note ETSY's current valuation metrics, including its Forward P/E ratio of 55.64.
-Its industry sports an average Forward P/E of 38.64, so we one might conclude that ETSY is trading at a premium comparatively.
+Digging into valuation, ETSY currently has a Forward P/E ratio of 59.58.
+For comparison, its industry has an average Forward P/E of 37.53, which means ETSY is trading at a premium to the group.

-Investors should also note that ETSY has a PEG ratio of 1.95 right now.
+We can also see that ETSY currently has a PEG ratio of 2.09.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ETSY's industry had an average PEG ratio of 1.95 as of yesterday's close.
+Internet - Services stocks are, on average, holding a PEG ratio of 2.02 based on yesterday's closing prices.

 Click to get this free report